1Ninad/Intent-Detection-Agent/README.md

 # B2B Intent Detection Agent

-A production-grade AI system that helps B2B sales teams automatically discover prospect companies showing buying intent based on real-time web signals.
+AI Agent that helps sales teams automatically discover prospect companies showing buying intent based on real-time web signals.

 ## Overview

-This system analyzes web signals across multiple sources to identify companies in active buying cycles.
+The agent analyzes web signals across multiple sources to identify companies in active buying cycles.
 It uses natural language processing, graph databases, and vector embeddings to find, classify, and rank potential prospects based on their likelihood to purchase.

 Sales teams can input their company description and ideal customer profile in plain English, and the system returns a ranked list of companies with evidence-backed buying signals.

-## Key Features
+## Features

 - **Natural Language Input**: Sales teams describe their company and target customers in plain English
 - **Real-time Web Search**: Integrates with Perplexity AI to discover fresh signals from across the web